 Okay, we finally started getting news releases regarding watches that will be revealed during the upcoming SIHH 2014 event next January.
 Among them, is the new Baume & Mercier Clifton Chronograph (ref.
-MOA10123, often referred to by various online stores simply as ‘10123’) collection of automatic timekeepers.
+MOA10123, often referred to by various online stores simply as ‘10123’) collection.

 Today, when a last year’s smartphone, which is not even considered a flagship anymore, sports more firepower than a top-of-the-line laptop PC from the early 2000s, it is extremely difficult to impress someone with a simple electronic watch.
 There are devices that act as your personal running coach and there are wrist computers that could guide you to the nearest landing field if your plane’s engine suddenly dies on you.
 I am not even talking about the latest batch of “smart” watches that were designed to communicate with your tablet-size phones that are now just too large to handle.
 So, how does the Swiss brand plans to surprise us with its new Breitling Aerospace Evo (ref.
 E7936310/BC27-152E)?